 Description

-50 km of variety in the Alpine foothills for experienced cycling enthusiasts: The Roman bike route allows you to explore the central regions of the Mostviertel in detail.
+50 km of variety in the foothills of the Alps for experienced cyclists: the Roman Cycle Route is a great way to explore the central regions of the Mostviertel.

-The Roman bike route connects not only two rivers (the Traisen and the Erlauf) but also two special places in Lower Austria: namely the state capital St. Pölten with Wieselburg.
+The Roman Cycle Route not only connects two rivers (the Traisen and the Erlauf), but also two special places in Lower Austria: the provincial capital of St. Pölten and Wieselburg.

 Starting point of the tour